 Access to healthcare

 When communities have greater access to healthcare, they also see lower unemployment rates and higher incomes.
 That’s why we’ve had a longstanding focus on basic needs addressing the economic and social conditions that influence an individual’s health.
-This includes local giving across 93 markets, a partnership with CVS Health to deliver free flu vaccine vouchers to underserved communities, work with Feeding America and local food banks, and supporting mental health initiatives for young people of color.
+This includes local giving across more than 95 markets, a partnership with CVS Health to deliver free flu vaccine vouchers to underserved communities, work with Feeding America and local food banks, and supporting mental health initiatives for young people of color.
 Now, in collaboration with the American Heart Association, the American Diabetes Association, the American Cancer Society and the University of Michigan School of Public Health, we’ve launched a new signature initiative to advance health and wellness for under-resourced communities.

 Our investments are helping to tackle the drivers of economic inequality in communities of color.
 We know these efforts are not enough to end the racial inequality that still impacts our communities today.
 But together, through partnerships that bring together leaders from business, government, and the nonprofit and academic worlds, we can continue to drive progress and create more opportunity for diverse people and communities.

 committed to 23 minority deposit institutions (MDI) and community development financial institutions (CDFI) banks supporting minority-owned businesses.